Will the Nintendo Switch 2 Be Backwards Compatible? – Here’s What You Need to Know

 Either way, the transition should be smoother than previous Nintendo generations, where buying a new console often meant leaving your old library behind (RIP, Wii U).

-To learn more about the exact release date of the Nintendo Switch 2, check out this article of mine.
+To learn more about the exact release date and the pre-ordering of the Nintendo Switch 2, check out this article of mine.

 TL;DR